bwhmather/python-validation/README.rst

 What `validation` does:
 ~~~~~~~~~~~~~~~~~~~~~~~
+This library contains a number of functions that accept a single positional
+argument which they will chech
+This library contains a number of functions that will check their first
-Functions validate their first argument or return a closure.
+argument if one is provided, or return a closure that can be used later.

 Functions check values against a semantic type, not a concrete type.
 ``validate_structure`` and ``validate_mapping`` both expect dictionaries, but